ankuPRK/kabir-chrome-extension/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available under the Apache License 2.0.
+See [LICENSE](LICENSE) for details.

+This means you are free to:
+- Use the code for any purpose
+- Modify and distribute the code
+- Use it in commercial projects
+- Create derivative works

+The only requirement is that you include the original license and copyright notice.

 ## 🤝 Contributing